EarthScope/rover/docs/maintenance.md

-# Example Commands to Manage and Maintain the Local Store
+# Example Commands to Manage and Maintain the Repository

 ## Configuration